Skip to content

 If you are returning to the UK after having lived abroad, you can satisfy the habitual residence test and qualify for housing and/or benefits in the following ways:

-- You are an Irish citizen who entered the UK before 1 January 2021.
-You are exempt from the test if you qualify as an EEA worker or self-employed person until 30 June 2021 (or after then if you apply to the EU Settlement Scheme no later than that date).
+• You are an Irish citizen who has EU pre-settled status.
+You are exempt from the test if you qualify as an EEA worker or self-employed person.

-- You were resident in Sudan before 15 April 2023 and left due to the escalating violence.
+• You were resident in Israel, Palestine or Lebanon before 7 October 2023 and left due to the escalating violence.

 If you have not been living in the UK/Ireland for the past three months you are likely to be disqualified from homelessness assistance, but this should not affect your claim for universal credit and council tax rebate provided you can show you are actually habitually resident.